chriscauley/intro_to_programming/DAY3.md

 ### `datetime`

-With oddly numbered months, leap years, and daylight savings programming dates can be a real pain.
+Because of the oddly numbered days in each month, leap years, and daylight savings, programming dates can be a real pain.
+Even without these, keeping track of dates and time are difficult because the time system we use is irregular (eg, not base 10).
 Luckily there is the builtin `datetime` library that handles all the trickey math.
 There are 4 main data types:

 * `datetime.date` - A date that is unaware of time.